alysiawon/Final-Project/README.md

 **Topic:** Olympic Medal Predictor

 **Why This Topic:** The purpose of this project is to see what criteria will make a country more likely to win medals.
-We will be comparing country statistics such as population and GDP to see if this can impact the likelihood that a country will win more medals.
+We will be comparing the historical statistics of different countries such as population, GDP and GDP per capita to see if this can impact the likelihood that a country will win more medals.

 **Description of Data Source:** The three sources of data we will be utilizing is:
 1. Gold Medalist Data from 1896 to 2020, such as name, country, height, weight, age, and year competed in the Olympic